prateekkumbar4546/prateekkumbar4546/README.md

 - 📫 How to reach me: prateekkumbar@gmail.com
 -->
 - 🔭 I’m currently working on Data Science and Machine learning
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Deep Learning
-- 👯 I’m looking to collaborate on Data science and Machine Learning projects
+- 👯 I’m looking to collaborate on DS/ML projects with AWS.
-- 🤔 I’m looking for help with Data science and Machine Learning
+- 🤔 I’m looking for help with
 - 💬 Ask me about Python, Data science and Machine Learning
 - 📫 How to reach me: prateekkumbar@gmail.com